f4exb/papiclock/readme.md

 <h3>Humidity</h3>

 This is the humidity in %.
 It is prefixed with a `*` if there is a risk of snow

+<h1>REST API</h1>

+When papiclock is started a mini server is started to serve a REST API to remotely get data from the papiclock.
+By default it listens on port 8080 but this can be changed with the `--port` or `-p` parameter.

+Available APIs are

+  - /meteo: gets meteorogical information (GET)

+<h2>meteo</h2>

+This api returns the meteo information that has been obtained from Infoclimat.
+This can serve as a proxy to minimize access to Infoclimat API.
+As it returns the full data from Infoclimat more time slices and more items are available than on the PaPiClock display.

+Response is in JSON form with the following keys:

+  - update_ts: Unix epoch timestamp of last update i.e. initial data or last new model run from Infoclimat
+  - run_number: Infoclimat model run number
+  - geoloc: geolocalisation information on which the Infoclimat information is based on
+    - lat: latitude in decimal degrees positive North
+    - lon: longitude in decimal degrees positive East
+  - data: copy of the JSON data obtained from Infoclimat